Mukoni24/Angela-s-Hope-for-Tomorrow-Foundation/README.md

 ### 9. Final Submission: 14 August 2026
 The final website project and accompanying documentation will be submitted before the submission deadline.

+## Changes made to the website
+1. Updated the website Layout
+2. Added an About Us Sect
+3. Added a News & Events
+4. Improved the Website's overall appearance

 ## References

 ### Word document references